gypark94/RAGprompt/README.md

-# ADRAG: Log Anomaly Detection using RAG (Retriever Augmented Generation)
+# Log Anomaly Detection using RAG(Retrieval Augmented Generation)

 ## Overview

-ADRAG is an open-source project designed for detecting anomalies in log data using the power of large language models, specifically leveraging RAG (Retriever Augmented Generation).
-This tool combines retriever models to efficiently retrieve relevant information from logs and generation models to identify anomalies, providing a robust solution for log anomaly detection.
+This project is designed for detecting anomalies in log data using RAG (Retrieval Augmented Generation).
+This tool combines RAG to efficiently retrieve relevant information from logs and generation models to identify anomalies, providing a robust solution for log anomaly detection.

 ![image](https://github.com/gypark94/RAGprompt/assets/25690002/55f891f9-bfc3-4283-8492-efa96028e234)